$1,000 Southern California National Anthem Sing-Off!

 A microphone will be provided, and all singing will be a cappella.

-The winner will receive a singing contract that will accrue $50 for each performance at 20 of CAT’s yearly events, with the first being the 550-kid-strong “4th of July Kids Bike Parade.”
+The winner will receive a singing contract that will accrue money for each performance at CAT’s yearly events, with the first being the 550-kid-strong “4th of July Kids Bike Parade.”